-But you also need the unbiased advice of when it’s time for a new lift.
+But you also need unbiased advice on when it’s time for a new lift.

 6. What’s included in the lift maintenance contract cost?

 Don’t just compare the costs.
-Often there are additional lift service contract options which will add up to the final price, but save you time and money in the long run:
+Often there are additional lift service contract options that will add up to the final price, but save you time and money in the long run:

 Does your lift need 24hr support?

 A service contract which offers continuous 24/7 services is the perfect choice for a hospital, airport, housing or retail environment; but possibly overkill for a commercial building with normal business hours.